monicamain1/monicatool/long_descriptions/synchronization.md

-The "synchronization" paramter refers to the required synchronization among elements that implement MI, MB, MP, in order to correctly perform the monitoring action.
+The "synchronization" parameter refers to the required synchronization among elements that implement MI, MB, MP, in order to correctly perform the monitoring action.

 The possible values are the following ones: